The-International-Screeps-Bot/The-International-Open-Source/README.md

 First, rename example.screeps.json to screeps.json and fill in the required information for each environment you want to run the bot in.

-To then run the bot, use the command `rollup -cw --environment DEST:mmo` replacing mmo with the environment you want to compile to.
+To then run the bot, use the command `npm run push-mmo` replacing mmo with the environment you want to compile to.
 This wiil initially compile to the environment, as well as automatically compiling and pushing to the environment on code changes.

+### Private server

-If you'd like to use this method to compile to a private server, you'll need to download and configure [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth).
+If you'd like to use this method to compile to a private server, you'll need to download and configure [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth) to push your code.